 The CIO ensures that the IT organization’s strategic plan supports and integrates with the company’s strategic plan.
 They are also responsible for seeing that all projects supporting that plan are implemented on time, on budget and meet the prescribed company requirements.
 Failure in this area, sometimes referred to as an organization’s “central nervous system,” could have catastrophic consequences.

 So, what do you do when a CIO chair is suddenly vacant?
-Here are two ways to handle such a situation best:
+Here are the two most common situations and the best steps to take in each: :

 Situation 1 – You Have a Succession Plan: